Why Hospitals Are So Slow to Release Medical Records

 Retrieval timelines are one of the most unpredictable variables in case management.
 HIPAA does not impose a specific deadline on providers for responding to authorization-based requests, and state laws vary.
 Some jurisdictions require a response within 30 days; others allow up to 60.
 In practice, response times depend on the provider's size, staffing, and release-of-information processes.

 For attorneys managing litigation deadlines, these timelines create real problems.
 A discovery cutoff or settlement conference does not move because a hospital's medical records department is backlogged.
-Understanding realistic timelines — and planning retrieval strategy around them — is essential to avoiding last-minute scrambles.
+Understanding realistic timelines, and planning retrieval strategy around them, is essential to avoiding last-minute scrambles.
 Our timeline guide for lawsuits provides a detailed breakdown of expected turnaround times by provider type, request method, and jurisdiction.
+For national timing data, see our 2026 retrieval speed benchmarks.

 One of the most overlooked challenges in medical record retrieval is simply identifying all of the providers who treated a client.
 Patients frequently underreport their treatment history.
 They forget about the urgent care visit the day after an accident, the specialist referral they saw once, or the telehealth appointment during recovery.